mathiasertl/django-ca/docs/source/settings.rst

       .. literalinclude:: include/config/setting_extend_url_patterns.yaml
          :language: yaml

-   If this setting is an environment variable, it must be a JSON-encoded.
+   If this setting is an environment variable, it must be a JSON-encoded list.

 .. _settings-log-format: